How To Buy Bitcoin

 Not Your Keys Not Your Bitcoin

-Basically this means, if you don’t have access to the private key (exchange wallets have this) you don’t have full control of the bitcoins, and they can be taken from you at any time.
+Basically this means, if you don’t have access to the private key (exchange wallets have this) you don’t have full control of the bitcoins.
+And if an exchange is hacked, you could lose your bitcoins.

 Choosing a Bitcoin Wallet

 It’s important to note that bitcoins are not really ‘in’ your wallet.
-Bitcoins can never leave the blockchain, so your wallet is basically a bridge with an interface that shows how many bitcoins you have on the blockchain, but people generally say it like you’re storing your bitcoins in a wallet.
+Bitcoins never actually leave the blockchain, so your wallet is basically a bridge with an interface that shows how many bitcoins you have in your private address.

-Hardware wallets are the safest way to store your bitcoins.
-They’re basically hardware devices that lets you store your bitcoins, and you have full control of the bitcoins stored on there.
+Hardware wallets are the easiest way to safely store your purchased bitcoins.
+They’re basically hardware devices that allows you to store your bitcoins, and you have full control of the bitcoins stored on there.

-The best selling hardware wallets are the Trezor and the Ledger Nano X, and both are recommended.
-If you buy one, however, buy from a reputable source, and when it arrives, if the package has been tampered with, send it back!
+If you buy a hardware wallet, however, you must buy from a reputable source.
+And when it arrives, if the package has been tampered with, send it back!